Wednesdaysama/evolutionary_adaptation/pfam_reconstruction.md

      cd /home/lianchun.yi1/data/pfam_reconstruction/PF00122/ale
      python collect_rooted_species_tree.py
 This script copies the best rooted species tree from /work/...... to the working directory.
-Copied files will be named as {subtree}_BestRoot.newick.
+Then modifies the name of the leaves.
+For example: from GCF_003014715_GCF_003014715 to GCF_003014715.
+New files will be named as {subtree}_BestRoot.newick.
 #### multiple sequences aligned genes
 Upload a txt file that contains the leaf IDs of the alkaline subcalde.
 Then run: